Are you looking to launch a new product or service?

 Follow this process 👇

-All good GTM strategies have clear models.
+All good GTM strategies are backed up by efficient business models.

 Say you have two outbound SDRs working on your launch.